How does my student make an appointment for counseling?

 It can also be helpful to have realistic expectations about your student’s transition.
 Even the best students in high school often struggle academically and socially when they first begin college.
 Remember that students are learning to take responsibility for their lives in many capacities, so expect it to be a bit challenging at first.

 I’m worried about my student but not sure if I should talk to them about it.
 What should I do?

 We are here to consult with you if you believe your student may be in distress.
 We can provide basic feedback and help you better understand our services as well as other services available to students on campus.
 We can also provide referrals for clinicians in the community if it is apparent your student’s needs will exceed what we can provide through our center.

 Can I call you to discuss my student’s counseling sessions?

 In general we discourage parents from inquiring about their student’s counseling sessions due to the confidential nature.
 We are often able to help your student better if they know they have a safe place to discuss sensitive matters.
 If your student feels the need to allow you to speak with us regarding their sessions, they can sign a release of information form.
 A FERPA form is not the same as a release of information, so please be aware of this.

 I am seriously worried about my student and think they may harm themselves or someone else.
 What can I do?

 If you believe your student is in imminent danger of harming themselves or others, encourage them to contact the counseling center staff immediately.
-If we cannot be reached, please contact public safety.
+If we cannot be reached, please contact the EGSC Police Department.